Scott3142/ugmatlab/README.md

   Contacts
   --------

-  The main point of contact for anything regarding this course is MackayA1@cardiff.ac.uk.
+  The main point of contact for anything regarding this course is smorgan@bridgend.ac.uk.
 The main course page is available at http://scott3142.com/ugmatlab